Hemanth0411/python-api-template/README.md

 - **Flexibility**: Swap FastAPI for GraphQL without touching business logic
 - **Maintainability**: Each layer has a single responsibility

+**Tradeoffs & Constraints:**
+- **Complexity Cost**: Smaller projects might feel over-engineered with this many layers.
+We chose this to prevent "Prop Drilling" and ensure that database changes never leakage into the API layer.
+- **Latency**: Each layer adds a few microseconds of overhead.
+For 99% of APIs, the benefit of maintainability far outweighs this sub-millisecond cost.
+- **Handled**:
+  - **4 Edge Cases**: Circular dependencies in DI, partial model updates (PATCH), async context management, and graceful handling of malformed JSON in middleware.
+  - **3 Failure Modes**: Environment injection failures, logging provider crashes, and unhandled async exceptions.
+  - **2 Core Constraints**: Memory-efficient Pydantic validation and non-blocking I/O throughout the request lifecycle.

 ### 2. Fail-Fast Configuration

 **Decision**: Use `Pydantic-Settings` to validate environment variables at startup.